karthikkgunasekaran/ace_bitezy/README.md

-# Bitezy - Online Food Ordering System
+# Bitezy - DevOps Demo App

 ## Overview
 Bitezy is a demo application designed to simulate an online food ordering system.
 This project aims to help students understand DevOps practices by providing a minimalistic UI built with Streamlit.
 Users can browse food items, place orders, and manage their wallets.